robbell/nChronic/README.markdown

 # nChronic.Core #

 ## Introduction ##
 A natural language date parser for .Net Core written in C#.
-Originally written by Mike Schrag as a direct port of Ruby's chronic, later ported to .NET by [Robert Wilczynski](https://github.com/robertwilczynski), and finally converted to .NET Core by [Rob Bell](https://github.com/robbell).
+Originally written by Mike Schrag as a direct port of Ruby's chronic, later ported to .NET by [Robert Wilczynski](https://github.com/robertwilczynski), and finally migrated to .NET Core by [Rob Bell](https://github.com/robbell).

 ## Usage ##